romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 #### Field aspect & petrography

-The granulites of the Cabo Ortegal Complex occur in three distinct areas: the *Bacariza* formation* (to the E), which is the largest and best-preserved, and the *Monte Agüdo* (to the S) and *Candelaria* (to the W) amphibolites, which are characterized by a higher Amp contents (**Fig. 4.1**).
+The granulites of the Cabo Ortegal Complex occur in three distinct areas: the *Bacariza* formation* (to the E), which is the largest and best-preserved, and the *Monte Agudo* (to the S) and *Candelaria* (to the W) amphibolites, which are characterized by a higher Amp contents (**Fig. 4.1**).

 <img src="cabo-ortegal/fieldguide_figures/map-granulites.png"
 style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig. 4.1**.
-Map of the Upper Tectonic unit of the Cabo Ortegal Complex showing the location of the HP granulites (*Bacariza* formation) and the amphibolitized HP granulites of *Candelaria* and *Monte Agüdo*.
+Map of the Upper Tectonic unit of the Cabo Ortegal Complex showing the location of the HP granulites (*Bacariza* formation) and the amphibolitized HP granulites of *Candelaria* and *Monte Agudo*.
 Corresponding excursion stops are also shown.

 The *Bacariza* granulites outcrop between the *Concepenido* eclogites to the E and the ultramafic massifs to the W (see **Fig_hp-ht-units**).
 Both amphibolite formations are in contact with the HP paragneisses, and the *Candelaria* amphibolites are additionally in tectonic contact with other non-HP-HT units along the *Carreiro* shear zone to the W.